Who We Are

 We're a group of experienced software engineers and problem solvers based in Edinburgh.
 With a combined 50+ years in biotechnology, engineering and manufacturing we have a wide range of skills to rely on to get the job done.

 Firefinch started in 2017 when four senior R&D members from a biotech multinational decided to go their own way.
 Founded with the aim to get software development right we use best practice and experience to get the right balance between cost and complexity for every customer.
-We've since grown to six people by bringing in specialist skills from other sectors.
+We've since grown to seven people by bringing in specialist skills from other sectors.

 Our Board of Advisors